 - 12.1.
-UNCRPD 17.
+UNCRPD.
 The Convention is intended as a human rights instrument with an explicit, social development dimension.
 It adopts a broad categorisation of persons with disabilities and reaffirms that all persons with all types of disabilities must enjoy all human rights and fundamental freedoms.
 It clarifies and qualifies how all categories of rights apply to persons with disabilities and identifies areas where adaptations have to be made for persons with disabilities to effectively exercise their rights and areas where their rights have been violated, and where protection of rights must be reinforced. - 12.2.
 An Equality Impact Assessment (EQIA) involves assessing the impact of new or revised policies, practices or services against the requirements of the public sector equality duty.
 The duty requires to have due regard to the need to eliminate unlawful discrimination, advance equality of opportunity and foster good relations.
 It covers people in respect of all aspects of equality (age, disability, sex, race, religion or belief, sexual orientation, gender reassignment and pregnancy and maternity).
-It helps to ensure the needs of people are taken into account during the development and implementation of a new policy or service or when a change is made to a current policy or service. - 12.3.
-Numerous examples of Equality Impact Assessments (EQIA) are available to view on the intranet - 12.4.
-The Accessible Travel Framework for Scotland 18 is a national vision that every disabled person in Scotland can travel with the same freedom, choice, dignity and opportunity as other citizens.
-It aligns to the provisions within the Transport (Scotland) Bill 19, which contains vital measures to aid accessibility.
+It helps to ensure the needs of people are taken into account during the development and implementation of a new policy or service or when a change is made to a current policy or service. - 12.2.1.
+Numerous examples of Equality Impact Assessment (EQIA) are available to view on the intranet.